trianglefraternitymtu/slack-announcement-approval/README.md

 ### Making a request

 Anyone can make a request to make an announcement using this slash command, `/announce` followed by your message.
-All MarkDown and emojis will work as normal and will be passed on as if you had posted the announcement yourself.
+All Markdown and emojis will work as normal and will be passed on as if you had posted the announcement yourself.

 ![Slash command definition](website/static/slash_command.jpg)